lpgn/advanced-homeassistant-mcp/README.md

 #### Docker Configuration

 The Docker setup includes:
-- Multi-stage build for optimal image size
+- Multi-stage build using Bun for optimal performance
 - Health checks for container monitoring
 - Volume mounting for environment configuration
 - Automatic container restart on failure